Glamping near Sunspot, NM

-El Campo Glamping houses three exclusive glamping accommodations in the mountains near Cloudcroft, providing a luxury outdoor experience with comfortable amenities.
-The campsite includes fire rings, picnic tables, and provides firewood, with full shower and toilet facilities available.
+El Campo Glamping houses three exclusive glamping accommodations in the mountains near Cloudcroft, providing a luxury outdoor experience with fire rings, picnic tables, firewood, and full shower and toilet facilities.
 The surrounding area offers access to Lincoln National Forest, with easy proximity to popular destinations like White Sands National Park.
 Other glamping options include The Camp @ Cloudcroft RV Park, which offers yurts and upscale tent options alongside traditional camping.
 "Stunning views from the base of the mountains.
 We got there around dusk and it was pretty full.
 The sites are pretty spread out, but since there isn't much vegetation, not a ton of privacy."

 1. Oliver Lee Memorial State Park Campground